Understand common terms used to describe Cloudflare’s SSL certificates and features.

 SNI allows a server to host multiple TLS Certificates for multiple websites using a single IP address.
 SNI adds the website hostname in the TLS handshake to inform the server which website to present when using shared IPs.
-Cloudflare uses SNI for Dedicated SSL certificates and many Universal SSL certificates.
+Cloudflare uses SNI for Dedicated SSL certificates and all Universal SSL certificates.
 Refer to our guide for details on modern SNI browser support.

 Subject Alternative Name (SAN)

 The SAN field of an SSL certificate specifies additional host names (sites, IP addresses, common names, subdomains, root domains, etc.) protected by a single SSL Certificate.